Elon, North Carolina

 “You shall not murder”

 Our topic today is one of the most famous of the Ten Commandments.
 Everyone knows this one.
 It is one of the shortest of the Ten Commandments.
-It is only four words (“You shall not murder”).
+It is only four words in English (“You shall not murder”).
 Today, we want to look at four little words.
 They are powerful words.
 In some bibles the verse is only three words (“Do not murder”).
 It is only two words in Hebrew (“No Murder”).
 We are going to spend time talking about those two words today.

 We live in a day in which life is cheap.
 It has little value in the eyes of many people.
 This commandment teaches that life is sacred.
 No human life is worthless.
 It all has value in God’s eyes.
 Your life has value and the lives of other people have value as well.
 Human life matters, not just black lives but all lives matter.
 When you tell that to people in the black lives matter movement, they get angry but it is true.
 Jesus died for everybody.